vacu9708/Study-records/Etc/Object Oriented Programming/binding.md

 # Types of binding
 - Static binding: The address of the function is set upon compile
-- Dynamic binding: The address is going to be set later in case of inheritance
+- Dynamic binding: The address is going to be set at run time in case the type of an object is not fixed
 ~~~c++
 #include <iostream>
 using namespace std;